zerkrx/ImmenseCalculator/README.md

 **ImmenseCalculator** is a powerful Point of Sale (POS) and menu-building application designed for the immersive world of **Immense RP** (FiveM).
 It allows players and staff to create detailed menus for any in-game establishment and quickly calculate customer orders during roleplay.

 ---
+- as of 7/19/2025 I have no menus posted to go with the program, so you will have to make them yourself.
+I will upload and share some when i get around to it.

+---

 ## 🔧 Features